After World Cup Win, Other U.S. Women's Sports Leagues Ask, 'What About Us?'

 A complex game

-It would be wonderful, Valavanis said, if this awareness of the Women's National Soccer Team and exposure to the others, were like a magic wand.
+It would be wonderful, Valavanis said, if this awareness of the women's soccer team and exposure to the others were like a magic wand.
 That could wave away the chasm separating women's and men's pro sports, on issues of money, visibility and relevance.

 But there's no magic wand.

-"This is a complex game," Valavanis said, adding, "there is no quick fix to....the gap."
+"This is a complex game," Valavanis said, adding, "there is no quick fix to ... the gap."

 Talking is a start.

 Rapinoe and her soccer teammates have done plenty of that, about the gap in pay and inferior working conditions.
 WNBA players are confronting similar issues.
-Seattle forward Alysha Clark said they've been newly-inspired by the soccer team.
+Seattle forward Alysha Clark said they've been newly inspired by the soccer team.

 "They're helping grow the confidence of women athletes," Clark said, "to speak up for what we feel is right."